 Twino Operating Model

-To the investor, Twino operates in much the same way as the other platforms, in that loans are originated, divided up by risk and funded by lenders.
+To the investor, Twino operates in much the same way as the other platforms.
+Loans are originated, divided up by risk and funded by lenders.
 At present, there are two currencies you can have an account in: either EUR or GBP.
-Both have their own advantages and disadvantages but the important point is that you cannot change the currency of the account.
+Both have their own advantages and disadvantages.
+The important point is that you cannot change the currency of the account.
 Loans are simply displayed in your chosen currency (there is no way to hold multiple wallets of currency like there is in Mintos).

-Much like other platforms, you can set-up auto-invest portfolios which will automatically place your money with loans with the parameters you supply.
-This is actually quite simple because information on loans is scant: we get country, loan duration, interest rate, risk grade and amount, and that is it.
+Much like other platforms, you can set-up auto-invest portfolios.
+This will automatically place your money with loans with the parameters you supply.
+This is actually quite simple because information on loans is scant.
+We get country, loan duration, interest rate, risk grade and amount, and that is it.
 There is no information on the final borrower themselves, nor what the purpose of the loan is for.

-The risk grades are relevant, with there being only three standard grades (A, B and C) and two additional grades which are covered by buy-backs.
-In the case of the latter two, investors get reimbursed if the loan is late or defaults, whereas for the first three grades you are not.
+The risk grades are relevant.
+There are only three standard grades (A, B and C) and two additional grades which are covered by buy-backs.
+In the case of the latter two, investors get reimbursed if the loan is late or defaults.
+For the first three grades you are not.
 As you may guess, interest rates on protected loans are much lower to offset this.

-There is a real mixture of loans on the platform, from small loans lasting a month, to larger loans for several thousands over longer periods.
+There is a real mixture of loans on the platform.
+Small loans lasting a month are common as are larger loans for several thousands over longer periods.
 None are secured by assets.
 Loans are repaid monthly and amortise, meaning you get interest and capital back.

 How are funds protected?

-Much like Mintos, Twino does not have FCA authorisation, and it does not seem that they will be getting it any time soon.
-Of course, regulation is by no means any protection of funds, but does imply a certain degree of standard of operation.
+Much like Mintos, Twino does not have FCA authorisation.
+It does not seem that they will be getting it any time soon.
+Of course, regulation is by no means any protection of funds.
+Nor does it imply a certain degree of standard of operation.
+There have been several failures in the UK of firms that were regulated.
+In these cases, platform behaviour has come into question.

-It should be noted as well that like all supposed protection funds, the protection is only as good as the company that offer it and so is different from the Financial Services Compensation Scheme (which does not cover you for investment losses, but will do on platform failure).
+It should be noted as well that like all supposed protection funds, the protection is only as good as the company that offers it.
+This is different from the Financial Services Compensation Scheme or equivalent (which does not cover you for investment losses, but will do on platform failure).

-There is no provision for funds in terms of platform failure, neither is it detailed what might happen if the Twino platform ceased to exist.
-In many cases the administration of the loans would be taken over by another company specifically designed for this event, but with Twino operating in a different territory there is no certainty that this can be the case.
+There is no provision for funds in terms of platform failure.
+Neither is it detailed what might happen if the Twino platform ceased to exist.
+In many cases the administration of the loans would be taken over by another company specifically designed for this event.
+With Twino operating in a different territory there is no certainty that this can be the case.

 Some of the good things about Twino include: